pxp888/RDI-field-guide/README.md

 Getting this close to what I was aiming for was a good learning experience as to how difficult good design is when dealing with multiple screen sizes.

 _(This is an area that requires further study and practice on my part.
-While I was able to achieve something I am happy with, I am not able to exactly match the style of the original document across all screen sizes.
-I am sure that this is possible, but I am not yet able to do so.)_
+While I was able to achieve something I am happy with, I am not able to exactly match the style of the original document across all screen sizes.)_

 ## Lighthouse report results